alexgarry/test-tasks/README.md

 # The Test Tasks
+## 1. Find .txt
-## 1. Please write a function which recursively traverse the folder and seeks for "txt" files and just prints them out.
+Please write a function which recursively traverse the folder and seeks for "txt" files and just prints them out.
 ## 2. Calendar.
 In Planet W00t they a slightly different calendar than we have on Earth.